Alun Leach-Jones: Work

 During 1964–65, Leach-Jones moved back to London, where he produced screenprints influenced by the British pop art of fellow artists Patrick Caulfield and Eduardo Paolozzi.
 He returned to Australia and settled in Melbourne in 1966.

 During the sixties, Leach-Jones was recognized as part of what was then called "the New Abstraction" in Australian art.
 His work developed into a style still known as Hard-edge painting.
 Alun Leach-Jones was included in the now notorious 1968 The Field exhibition held at the National Gallery of Victoria.

 In 1971 Leach-Jones received a Master Diploma from the National Gallery of Victoria Art School in Melbourne.

 In 1978, he painted a permanent mural called Sydney Summer for Macquarie University in Sydney.

+In 1979, he painted a mural called Crossing to Capricorn for Griffith University in Brisbane.